 Due to the duration and intensity of the programs offered at Larock Healthcare Academy, absences are strongly discouraged.
 Should you miss a class due to unforeseen circumstances, you must contact your instructor immediately to determine the appropriate method for make-up work.
-Issuance of make-up work and the way it must be completed is at the sole discretion of the instructor.
+Issuance of make-up work and the way it must be completed is at the instructor's discretion.
 Make-up work can include, but is not limited to:

-- Additional time outside of the classroom dedicated to curriculum review - Administered written assignments or exercises of equal value to the missed Program work. - Attending additional class days corresponding with missed material - Private make-up session with the instructor - Make-up sessions with the instructor will require an additional fee to be paid by the student.
+- Additional time outside of the classroom dedicated to curriculum review - Administered written assignments or exercises of equal value to the missed Program work. - Attending additional class days corresponding with missed material - Private make-up session with the instructor - Make-up sessions with the instructor will require an additional fee.
 The fee shall be set at a rate of \$38.22 per hour.
 Make-up dates and times must be approved by the instructor.